 Before co-founding Democracy International in 2003, Mr. Cowan ran two public affairs and public relations firms and had senior management roles at a national survey research firm and at an international democracy promotion organization.
 In the 1980s, he was a senior national staff member in two U.S. presidential campaigns and advised a number of U.S. Senate and House campaigns.
 Earlier in his career, he was a planning and management consultant to county and municipal governments and served as an elected city commissioner, public safety director, and planning board chairman in New Jersey.
 From 2001 to 2005, he also served as an elected member of the town council of Kensington, Maryland.

-Mr. Cowan received a B.A. in Political Science from Rutgers College in 1969.
-He did graduate work at the Graduate School of Public and International Affairs, University of Pittsburgh.
+Mr. Cowan received a B.A. in Political Science from Rutgers College and did graduate work at the Graduate School of Public and International Affairs, University of Pittsburgh.
 He served with the U.S. Army in Vietnam as an infantry officer and as an advisor to USAID (CORDS) in 1971-72.